KTBY: News operation

-Until October 1, 2008, KTBY aired a 9 p.m. weeknight newscast produced by then-CBS affiliate KTVA (channel 11, now a Rewind TV affiliate).
+Until October 1, 2008, KTBY aired a 9 p.m. weeknight newscast produced by then-CBS affiliate KTVA (channel 11, now a satellite of PBS member station KAKM).
 This production ceased when KTBY began its own news operation.

 In April 2020, as a result of impending economic concerns caused by the COVID-19 pandemic, KTBY and KYUR announced plans to outsource its news production to the national NewsNet service, which began operations one year earlier.
 All of the stations' newscasts outside of prime time, including Good Day Alaska, were canceled, and the majority of the local staff were laid off.
 By the end of the month, KYUR's news output had been reduced to a 30-minute newscast at 10 p.m. and KTBY was reduced to an hour-long newscast at 9 p.m.
 Both of these newscasts are branded as NewsNet Alaska, featuring a brief local news segment produced in Anchorage, with the rest of the broadcast utilizing the NewsNet national feed produced out of Cadillac, Michigan.
 Despite the reduction in local news, KTBY and KYUR have opted to use the NewsNet national branding "More News.
 More Often." in their broadcasts.
 In 2022, the stations outsourced their news programming to News Hub, which had recently been acquired by Coastal Television, as Your Alaska Link News.